Citi dials down risky block trading amid market turmoil

 As part of those efforts, Drury has moved to London to head up capital markets for Europe, Middle East, and Africa.

 Sources familiar with Citigroup said it expected to continue to be aggressive in block trading when the market improves.
-Even with its pullback in the third quarter, Citi ranks third for U.S. block trades so far this year by volume, behind Credit Suisse and Barclays PLC (BARC.L), Ipreo data show.
+Even with its pullback in the third quarter, Citi ranks third for U.S. block trades so far this year by volume, behind Credit Suisse and Barclays PLC, Ipreo data show.
 The ranks first by number of deals.

-Reporting by Olivia Oran in New York, additional reporting by Lauren Hirsch, Editing by Dan Wilchins and Tomasz Janowski
+(Reporting by Olivia Oran in New York, additional reporting by Lauren Hirsch, Editing by Dan Wilchins and Tomasz Janowski)